plopesc/refactoring-php/README.md

 Code Examples from Chapter 1
 ======

-This branch contains the 1st example where a Vide Store system is refactored step by step.
+This branch contains the 1st example where a Video Store system is refactored step by step.
 Each step is represented by a specific git tag:

 1. [original](https://github.com/plopesc/refactoring-php/tree/original): Original to start to iterate